Back to Insights

 Most playbooks are a mix of:

 The first step is mapping what you have and identifying what’s missing.
-We did a complete content audit:
+Do a complete content audit:

 Step 2: Build Agent-Specific Intelligence